dpcunningham/process-spinup-devenv-ionic4-ng/README.md

 This guide should facilitate any developer with reasaonable level of Unix/Linux erperience to get up to speed on developing Ionic apps for Android devices without wasting enourmous amounts of valuable time.

-This guide presents every action-item in the "mental pipeline" as a GH issue, viz:
+This guide presents every action-item in the "mental pipeline" as a GH issue:

 - [survey: WTF is Ionic?](https://github.com/dpcunningham/process-spinup-devenv-ionic4-ng-on-linux/issues/1)